-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) Global Strategy for the Diagnosis, Management, and Prevention of Chronic Obstructive Pulmonary Disease (2024) does not address Dupixent.34 Triple therapy with an ICS/LAMA/LABA combination is recommended in patients with a history of exacerbations and elevated eosinophils.
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) Global Strategy for the Diagnosis, Management, and Prevention of Chronic Obstructive Pulmonary Disease (2025) recommends triple inhaled therapy with an ICS/LAMA/LABA combination in patients with a history of exacerbations and elevated eosinophils.
 However, guidelines note that ICS therapy increases the risk of pneumonia in patients with COPD, particularly those with severe disease.
+Dupixent is a recommended treatment option in patients who continue to have symptoms despite ICS/LAMA/LABA therapy and have eosinophils ≥ 300 cells/microliter and symptoms of chronic bronchitis.